almarklein/asgineer/README.md

 ## Installation and dependencies

-Asgish need Python 3.6 or higher.
+Asgish needs Python 3.6 or higher.
 To install or upgrade, run:
 ```
 $ pip install asgish --upgrade
 ```

-Asgish does not directly depend on any other libraries, but it does need an ASGI server to run on, like [Uvicorn](https://github.com/encode/uvicorn), [Hypercorn](https://gitlab.com/pgjones/hypercorn), or [Daphne](https://github.com/django/daphne).
+Asgish does not directly depend on any other libraries, but it needs an ASGI server to run on, like [Uvicorn](https://github.com/encode/uvicorn), [Hypercorn](https://gitlab.com/pgjones/hypercorn), or [Daphne](https://github.com/django/daphne).